thaiyenphung/2143-OOP-PhungThai/Assignments/P01/README.md

 - Delete a laureate by ID

 The project also includes an interactive **terminal menu** built with `InquirerPy`, so it's user-friendly and easy to navigate.

----

-## What’s Inside?

-- `nobel_db.py`: Base class that handles the JSON file and all CRUD operations
-- `menu.py` & `main.py`: The main file that runs the menu and connects everything
-- `nobel_db.json`: The actual dataset
-- `myKwargs.py` & `params.py`: Optional helper files for command-line features